 #2 How to Trim a Wick with a Candle Wick Trimmer

-- Open the wick trimmer and place the base almost flush with the surface of the candle
+- Open the wick trimmer and place the base almost flush with the candle’s surface.

-- Do not allow the wick trimming to fall into the candle (carefully blow it out if it does)
+- Do not allow the wick trimmings to fall into the candle (carefully blow it out if it does).

 Continuously keep your wick trimmed to this ideal length before each lighting.
-This is the wicker trimmer I use.
+This is the wick trimmer I use.

 How do you keep candles from tunneling?

-It’s a little known fact, candles have a memory.
+It’s a little-known fact that candles have a memory.